Pathic MR

 Research & Discovery

-The research foundation combined multiple methodologies to understand both the problem space and design requirements.
+The research foundation combined literature review, stakeholder interviews, scenario analysis, and iterative prototype thinking to understand both the emotional problem space and the design requirements for MR-based empathy training.

 Research Methods

-• • Literature review: HCI, spatial computing, empathy research
+• • Literature review across HCI, spatial computing, empathy research, and learning

 Key Findings